It’s not as if loneliness had never been on health researchers’ radar before COVID-19.

 Loneliness spiked to crisis status during the COVID-19 pandemic, according to a report from Harvard University’s Making Caring Common Project, which found more than a third of all Americans – 36% – feel “serious loneliness.”
 That includes 61% of young adults and 51% of mothers with younger children.

-“Emotional and physical isolation were already underreported problems prior to the pandemic,” “But the pandemic escalated them to an epidemic that carries long-term consequences that could potentially damage, or even cost, countless lives.
+“Emotional and physical isolation were already underreported problems prior to the pandemic,” said Karie Batzler, director of behavioral health at Capital Blue Cross.
+“But the pandemic escalated them to an epidemic that carries long-term consequences that could potentially damage, or even cost, countless lives.
 It’s imperative, collectively as communities, that we work together to lessen loneliness, especially for those most susceptible to it, such as seniors and young adults.”

 The issue has health implications that go beyond mental wellness.
 Several analyses have reported that loneliness carries a higher mortality risk than obesity.